ADD: Neurofeedback training is a great drug-free treatment

 It can be tough for parents to tell if their child really has an attention problem or if they are just sleep deprived, “lazy” or defiant.
 It's also hard to understand what options are available to help...

-Is there a way to help my child without putting him on medication?
+Is there a drug-free way to help my child?
+I dont want to putt him on medication...

-The parents who find me are looking for a natural, drug-free treatment for ADHD.
+The parents who find me are looking for Neurofeedback, a drug-free treatment for ADD.
 Parents who choose neurofeedback training typically don't want to medicate their children, or have tried medication that didn't work well, or the medication caused more problems.
-Neurofeedback is an all natural, healthy, non-medication option for treating ADHD.
+Neurofeedback is an all natural, healthy, non-medication option for treating ADD.
 The training effect is considered permanent.
 I usually get referrals by word of mouth as many clients are very happy with the results.

 How will I know if Neurofeedback training is helping?

-I tell parents that we should see some slight improvement within 3-5 sessions.
+Parents usually see some slight improvement within 1-5 sessions.
 I use a computerized test of attention to measure how your child compares to kids their age and gender on measures of impulsivity and attention.
 We re-take the QIK test at the 20 session mark to determine progress in controlling impulsivity and ability to pay attention.
 Many kids make huge improvements in those areas.
 I love to watch my clients improve, feel better and believe in themselves.
 Kids deserve to learn and watch their effort in school pay off!

 Does my insurance cover the costs of Neurofeedback training?